MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnectsync-feature-prevent-accidental-deletes.md

 - All objects in an OU are deleted.
 - An OU is renamed so all objects in it are considered to be out of scope for synchronization.

 The default value of 500 objects can be changed with PowerShell using `Enable-ADSyncExportDeletionThreshold`.
 You should configure this value to fit the size of your organization.
-Since the sync scheduler will run every 30 minutes, the value is the number of deletes seen within 30 minutes.
+Since the sync scheduler runs every 30 minutes, the value is the number of deletes seen within 30 minutes.

-If there are too many deletes staged to be exported to Azure AD, then the export will not continue and you will receive an email like this:
+If there are too many deletes staged to be exported to Azure AD, then the export stops and you receives an email like this:

 ![Prevent Accidental deletes email](./media/active-directory-aadconnectsync-feature-prevent-accidental-deletes/email.png)